jpleboeuf/dmoj-solutions/problems/helloworldhard/notes.md

 # Notes

-Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." in a smarter way yet still dumb, that is to say, as:
+Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." almost the dumbest way possible, that is to say, as:

-- printing `Hello, World!` 3 times, each time on a new line, but making each new line different by adding n spaces before `Hello, World!`, n starting at 0 for the first line;
+- printing `Hello, World!` 3 times, each time on a new line, but putting each `endl` at the beginning of each new line instead of the end;
-- also code-wise: still replacing the `endl`-s by `\n`-s, but back to using 3 `cout`-s, still without using a loop.
+- also code-wise: thus back to using `endl`-s instead of `\n`-s, and still back to using 3 `cout`-s, still without using a loop.

 ⇒ Wrong answer :(